 More Dog Breeds and Further Research

 Be sure to do your homework when choosing a dog breed.
-Talk to other Norwich Terrier owners, reputable breeders, and rescue groups to learn more about this particular breed and their care.
-There's a variety of dog breeds, and with a little research, you can be sure you'll find the right dog to bring home.
+Talk to other Norwich Terrier owners, reputable breeders, and rescue groups to learn more about this particular breed and its care.